 Harnessing the Potential of Additive Manufacturing Technologies through Collaboration

-By Lim Mun Chun, Materialise & Andy Chia, Nanyang Polytechnic
+By Lim Mun Chun, Andy Chia, Sunil Khadgarai and Dr. Tan Jie Lun

 Partnerships and collaborations are crucial to turning additive manufacturing into a widely trusted manufacturing technology and create applications that open up new possibilities.